Express Entry

 Those who are eligible for one of the programs managed by Express Entry submit their application and the Canadian government issues invitation letters to successful candidates per a score system.
 Acceptance of the invitation and positive assessment of the Immigration, Refugees and Citizenship Canada on the application will grant the applicant, and their accompanying family members, Canadian permanent resident status.
+The application process involves several steps, including creating an online profile, receiving an invitation to apply if eligible, and submitting a complete application with supporting documents.

 Economic value versus "first-come first-served"

 Express Entry replaced the original "first-come first-served" immigration selection system.
 Express Entry was expected to be more responsive to regional labour shortages.
 It systemically favours qualified immigrants by prioritising such individuals and avoids the arbitrary selections of the previous system which, in some cases, were based on a first-come, first-served basis.

 Express Entry uses a points-based system, called the Comprehensive Ranking System (CRS), to automatically rank interested candidates and select the most competitive for immigration.
 The core factors considered are age, level of education, language proficiency in English and/or French, and Canadian work experience.
 An ideal candidate would be between the age of 20–29, possessing a high level of education, and advanced proficiency in either English or French.

 Concerns have also been expressed about the Express Entry system.
-Morton Beiser and Harald Bauder (2014) of Ryerson University wrote "Canada’s once pathbreaking immigration policies are being transformed into a system that mainly serves employers, treating immigrants not as future citizens or members of Canadian communities and families but merely as convenient or cheap labour."
+Morton Beiser and Harald Bauder (2014) of Ryerson University wrote "Canada's once pathbreaking immigration policies are being transformed into a system that mainly serves employers, treating immigrants not as future citizens or members of Canadian communities and families but merely as convenient or cheap labour."
 Others fear that Express Entry gives too much power to politicians and bureaucrats.
 Advocates of Express Entry claim that it can reduce the number of migrants who fail to get work by better fitting immigrants to existing jobs vacancies.